 This grantmaking seeks to reduce corruption by supporting Nigerian-led efforts to build an atmosphere of accountability, transparency, and good governance in the country.

-Through targeted support, we aim to bolster the momentum around Nigeria’s efforts to strengthen accountability and reduce corruption.
+Through targeted support to primarily Nigerian organizations, we aim to bolster the momentum around Nigeria’s efforts to strengthen accountability and reduce corruption.
+All organizations work together in coalitions to set and achieve their shared goals and objectives.
 Our multifaceted strategy has four complementary areas of focus:

 - Strengthening the criminal justice system through nationwide adoption and enforcement of the Administration of Criminal Justice Act and complementary laws and policies; and